immobiliare/RealHTTP/README.md

 ## Simple HTTP Stubber

-IndomioHTTP also offer a built-in http stubber useful to mock your network calls for unit testing.
+RealHTTP also offer a built-in http stubber useful to mock your network calls for unit testing.
 This is a simple URI matching stub:

 ```swift